 - For the almonds, preheat oven to 350˚F.

 - Place honey, butter, olive oil and almonds in a medium size oven-safe pan.
 Stir to combine and spread to an even layer.

 - Bake for 8 minutes or until light golden brown, stirring after the first five minutes.

 - Turn almonds out onto a sheet of parchment paper and spread out with a spatula.
 Cool completely, then store in a airtight container.

 - For the dressing, combine lemon juice garlic and salt in a small bowl.
 Let sit for about 5 minutes.
 The lemon juice will soften and mellow the garlic, so be sure to let it sit for this short period.

 - Add the honey and stir well.
 Add the olive oil in a slow drizzle, stirring continuously with a small whisk or fork.
-Take a small taste.
-If it's too tart add a bit more honey and olive oil.
+Taste and if it's too tart add a bit more honey and olive oil.
 If it's too bland, add a bit more lemon juice.
-Add freshly ground black pepper to taste.
+Add freshly ground black pepper, to taste.

 - For the salad, place arugula in a salad bowl.
-Add a small amount (about 2 tablespoons) of the dressing and toss to coat the leaves.
+Add 2 tablespoons of the dressing and toss to coat the leaves.

 - Scatter the blueberries, goat cheese and almonds over the top.
 Serve immediately.
 Pass the extra dressing at the table